AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 >[!IMPORTANT]
 >
->As two schedulers are involved in this use case, you must ensure these schedules do not interfere to ensure a proper working of the emulated data feed functionality.
+>Two schedulers are involved in this use case.
+To guarantee a proper working of the emulated data feed functionality, ensure that the schedules configured in Query Service and Data exports do not interfere.